 Two challenges.
 1) Drawings for dish washing rack designs are common.
 But, until you make one and try it with full containers of water, it’s difficult to realize what the main challenge really is—to keep the containers from crashing down because they’re too heavy!
-Depending on the containers used, an average wash basin won’t have enough of a lip to hold it in place or is just to flimsy to keep it’s shape when filled with water.
+Depending on the containers used, an average wash basin won’t have enough of a lip to hold it in place or is just too flimsy to keep it’s shape when filled with water.
 That’s why lashing together a framework alone usually won’t suffice.
 Therefore, in addition to the framework, this design includes a bottom platform made up of two Scout Staves for the basins to rest upon, which solves the weight issue.
 2) The next challenge is one that’s common to many a pioneering structure, be it large or small.
 How do we keep the rack itself from falling over?
 We overcome this basic concern by bringing into play the same stability solution used in making a simple camp table.
-It’s exactly the same concept that keeps a monkey bridge erect.
+It’s exactly the same concept that keeps a Double A-Frame Monkey Bridge erect.
 Like the table, we connect two upright A-frames with a rope, and using the same rope, we anchor them securely in place on either side.
 Here’s what you’ll need:

-- 2 narrow pioneering stakes
+two narrow pioneering stakes